ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
 {{site.data.keyword.attribute-definition-list}}

 # Allowlisting
 {: #allowlisting}

-{{site.data.keyword.databases-for}} now supports Context-based restrictions (CBR), which give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
-Access to {{site.data.keyword.databases-for}} resources can be controlled with CBR and identity and access management (IAM) policies.
-CBRs check that an access request comes from an allowed context that you configure.
-Since both IAM access and CBR enforce access, CBR offers protection even in the face of compromised or mismanaged credentials.
+{{site.data.keyword.databases-for}} now supports context-based restrictions, which give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
+Access to {{site.data.keyword.databases-for}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
+Context-based restrictions check that an access request comes from an allowed context that you configure.
+Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 For more information, see [Protecting Cloud Databases resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr).{: .tip}

 To restrict access to your databases, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.